ezakhar/help/en/tariffs/purchase.md

   * all invoices for previous periods as per "Coach" and "Club" tariffs have been paid;
   * an invoice for the future period as per "Premium" tariff has been paid.

-* An invoice for a new period of the tariff’s usage is **issued automatically** if the Licensee has turned on an **“Auto renewal” **attribute for the selected tariff in the section "Settings" - "Tariffs and payments" in the Licensee’s Account
+* An invoice for a new period of the tariff’s usage is **issued automatically** if the Licensee has turned on an **“Auto renewal” **attribute for the selected tariff in the section "Settings" - "Tariffs and invoices" in the Licensee’s Account

 ![Auto prolongation](http://content.staminity.com/assets/images/_new/tariffs/tariff-auto-renewal.png)